NoalS2/PoalForFun/README.md

 # PoalForFun
 A project to work on with Paige for fun.

+# Discussion Notes

+Some ideas that seemed to be exciting for both of us:
+- procedurally generated environments (leaves?
+Trees?)
+(Java with [LWJGL](https://www.lwjgl.org/))
+- teach an AI to play a video game (tensorflow)

 # Noal Project Ideas

 Simply a quick brainstorm of things I think I could find fun.